Old Harford Road: History

 Post-war suburban development brought substantial traffic increases to Old Harford Road, especially in the Parkville-Carney area.
 The completion of Parkville High School in 1958 and the Perring Plaza Shopping Center in 1962, in particular, spurred commercial development along Old Harford near its intersection with today's Putty Hill Avenue.
-Major improvements (including widening, resurfacing and construction of curbs/sewers) along Old Harford occurred over various segments in the following years: 1971 (north of Joppa Road), 1972 (north of Taylor Avenue), 1975 (north of Proctor Lane), 1979 (intersection with Joppa Road), 1981 (near Summit Avenue), 1984 (Northern Parkway to Alvarado Square), 1990 (Satyr Hill Road to Joppa Road), and 2000–2001 (Taylor Avenue to Putty Hill Avenue).
+Major improvements (including widening, resurfacing and construction of curbs/sewers) along Old Harford occurred over various segments in the following years: 1971 (north of Joppa Road), 1972 (north of Taylor Avenue), 1975 (north of Proctor Lane), 1979 (intersection with Joppa Road), 1981 (near Summit Avenue), 1984 (Northern Parkway to Alvarado Square), 1990 (Satyr Hill Road to Joppa Road), 2000–2001 (Taylor Avenue to Putty Hill Avenue), and 2025 (Harford Road to Northern Parkway, including addition of shoulder markings).
 Construction of an overpass at the Baltimore Beltway (Interstate 695) in 1961 resulted in relocation of the roadway about 300 ft west of the original right-of-way.
 This reconstruction also eliminated an existing "y" intersection with Satyr Hill Road.
 The relationship of present-day Old Harford Road with neighboring streets and highways is depicted in the sectional SHA map shown below.

 The SHA recently completed widening of Interstate 695 Baltimore Beltway between Perring Parkway and Harford Road.
 This project included replacement of the original (1961) Old Harford Road - Interstate 695 overpass.
 Old Harford Road remained open during the reconstruction.
 The east half of the new overpass opened to traffic on June 1, 2016; the project was completed in June 2017.
 The enlarged overpass was made 85 feet longer and 4 feet higher than the existing span to accommodate auxiliary lanes and possible future expansion of the Beltway.
 The three lanes of traffic on Old Harford Road include through lanes in each direction and a third for left turns onto Satyr Hill Road.
 The bridge also provides shoulders for bicycles and ADA-compliant sidewalks on both sides; several views of the new overpass appear below.
 On November 21, 2014, during the early stages of the construction project, the original Old Harford Road overpass was struck by a backhoe being carried by a westbound flatbed truck on the Beltway.
 The incident caused no injuries but required temporary closing of both the Beltway and Old Harford Road so that damage to the bridge could be inspected.